virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ### Understanding Backpropagation

 Backpropagation is the mathematical "magical trick" that powers the training of neural networks.

 Basically, it allows using the Gradient Descent iterative algorithm to find the optimal weights of the network (the connections among the neurons).

+How?

+Backpropagation computes the gradient of the loss function with respect to the weights of the network for a single input/output example, and does so efficiently, unlike a naive direct computation of the gradient with respect to each weight individually.

 Understanding backpropagation is simple if you have the necessary math basics (you can find them in the [Math Fundamentals](serving\purgatorio\fundamentals\math-fundamentals\math-fundamentals.md) Guide).